Barry Lane: Professional career

 Lane first played on the European Tour in 1982, after three failed attempts at Q-School.
 From 1982 to 1984 he had little success on the tour, playing only a small number of events, and failed to qualify for the tour in 1985.
 He did have some success in non-tour events, winning the 1983 PGA Assistants' Championship at Coombe Hill.
 The win earned him a place in the World Assistants' Championship in Florida in December, which he won by 6 strokes.

 Lane qualified for the European Tour again in 1986 and, playing 20 events, finished 71st in the Order of Merit.
 He improved again in 1987, finishing 27th in the Order of Merit with five top-10 finishes.
 In October 1987 he also had his biggest prize to date, £20,000, for winning the inaugural Equity & Law Challenge, an unofficial money event on the tour.
 Lane won the 36-hole event, in which points were gained for birdies and eagles, with a score of 15, one ahead of Bill Malley.

 Lane played 26 successive seasons, from 1986 to 2011, on the European Tour.
 Lane's best years came in the early to mid-nineties, when he made the top ten of the Order of Merit three times, with a best of fifth in 1992.
 He won four European Tour events between 1988 and 1994.
 He had a relatively bad period in his later thirties, but after the turn of the millennium his form improved again and he picked up his fifth win on the Tour at the 2004 Daily Telegraph Damovo British Masters.

 Lane won several professional tournaments not on the European Tour, most lucratively the 1995 Andersen Consulting World Championship of Golf.
 This event was a precursor of the WGC-Accenture Match Play Championship and Lane's prize was US$1,000,000, which was a rare level of prize in golf at that time.

 Lane made his only Ryder Cup appearance in Europe's home defeat at The Belfry in 1993, losing all three of his matches.
 He represented England in the World Cup and the Alfred Dunhill Cup several times and played for the Rest of the World Team in the UBS Cup three times.

 On turning 50 in June 2010, Lane joined the European Senior Tour.
 He quickly claimed his first win at the Cleveland Golf/Srixon Scottish Senior Open that August.
 Lane continued his good form in 2011, playing a mixture of regular and senior European Tour events, and winning twice more on the senior tour.
-Subsequently he enjoyed further wins on the 2012, 2016, 2017 tours and twice on 2019 circuit.
+Subsequently he enjoyed further wins on the 2012, 2016, 2017 tours and twice on the 2019 circuit.